 MS-non-thesis students are required to register for non-thesis research hours, AEC 6912, during the work on their project.
 MS non-thesis students must have 3 credits of AEC 6912 in their program, but no more than 6 credits.
 During the term the final examination is given and during the term the degree is awarded, a non-thesis student must be registered for course work that counts toward the graduate degree for at least three credits in fall or spring and two credits in summer.
+Students often register for AEC 6912 during the term the degree is awarded.
 For non-thesis students, no more than 6 credits can be from S/U courses.
-Also, non-thesis students cannot use Research for Master's Thesis (6971).
+Also, non-thesis students cannot enroll in Research for Master's Thesis (6971).
 Students must work closely with their advisor and supervisory committee to determine the right balance for academic courses and non-thesis research credits and to decide on a Program of Study or contract of courses taken while completing the MS degree.